MarcosPividori/push-notify/test/BackAndForth Messaging/README.md

   + On an Android device:
      - Go to settings/applications/ allow unknown sources.
-     - In the web browser go to: http://push-notify.yesodweb.com/ and download the android app from the link at the bottom.
+     - In the web browser go to: http://gsoc.marcospividori.com.ar/apps and download the android app from the link.
      - Install it, enter a username and a password.

+  + On a Windows Phone device:
+     - You can download the app from Microsoft Store: [1](http://www.windowsphone.com/es-ar/store/app/gsoc_example/1e4813bf-c72d-4c18-87f8-65a418433b50)

-  + If the registration succeded, when you go to: http://push-notify.yesodweb.com/ you will see your username.
-And you can start sending notifications through the website.
+  + If the registration succeded, when you go to: http://gsoc.marcospividori.com.ar you will see your username.
+Now, you can start sending/receiving notifications through the website.

 **Some ScreenShots:**